DavidAnson/markdownlint/README.md

 additional detail or context that is available. *This is the default.*

-Passing a `resultVersion` of `3` corresponds to the detailed version `2` format with additional information about fixes for certain errors.
-All errors for each line are included (other versions collapse multiple errors for the same rule).
+Passing a `resultVersion` of `3` corresponds to the detailed version `2` format with additional information about how to fix automatically-fixable errors.
+In this mode, all errors that occur on each line are reported (other versions report only the first error for each rule).

 ##### options.markdownItPlugins